hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

  Lexical search found 1304 hits not including the 23 already manually identified as HE.
 It's likely that many of these are duplicates.
 Taking a break to think through the best option for de-duping, given the complexities identified with the pQ dataset.

+ I have followed up the 111 items with full-text required, and either accessed the text or requested it (45) from the university Library.
+Because the Library system is not operating to standard, several items are not accessible.

+ I now need to put the Scopus library into 2020, then compare it with the existing 2020 full dataset to avoid importing duplicates.
+But as there are likely to be hundreds of duplicates, how do I ensure that I don't have to hand-count and remove them like in PQ.
+My first thought is to create a Scopus-only 2020 document set, as I did with PQ, but in PQ I only added those documents that I considered HE.
+That means a manual check needs to be done in retrospect.
+I thought about exporting both sets and comparing them in Excel, but that still requires manual de-duplication.
+If only 2020 had a built-in duplicate reporting function.
+The extra fields in EN don't get imported to 2020, we know.
+Re-exported all the Scopus records to replace the previous EN Library.

 | Scopus       |            |